aussierobots/ublox_dgnss/README.md

 Presently have an [issue with the apt packages](https://github.com/ros2/ros2/issues/1708) which we are tring to resolve.
 Works if you build locally.

 # ublox-dgnss

-This usb based driver is focused on UBLOX Generation 9 UBX messaging, for a DGNSS rover.
+This usb based driver is focused on UBLOX  UBX messaging, for a DGNSS rover and base station.
 High precision data is available.

 A moving base station configuration has been added.
 This package also supports a fixed base station and moving rover use case.

 RTCM messages can be delivered externally.
 Alternately the ntrip_client_node can be utilised to retrieve RTCM messages from a castor to publish `/ntrip_client/rtcm` messages which will be received by the ublox_dgnss_node.

 Work has started on SPARTN support - basic commands are available to enable it on the device and to confirm that the messages are being used (when delivered to the device).